 Applying to the M.A.
 Program

-To apply for admission to NIU’s M.A. program in philosophy, you must complete the Application for Admission and have GRE scores, transcripts, and letters of recommendation (two required, three recommended), sent to:
+To apply for admission to NIU’s M.A. program in philosophy, you must complete the online Application for Admission.

 Please note that it is highly recommended that you ensure that your application is complete by February 1 in order to be considered for fall admission.
 Also note that letter writers may submit their letters online if you provide their email addresses with your application.